Sanders, E. P.

 11. Place of Israel: Paul defends the place of Israel (Rom 9-11): “All Israel will be saved” (Rom 11:26); similarly, Paul says, “For God has imprisoned all in disobedience so that he may be merciful to all.”
 This sounds like universal salvation in the end.

 12. Law: Paul’s view or use of the Law is mixed and conflicting: 1) according to the two dispensations, the Law must be bad because there is a new way of Christ which is through faith in Christ; 2) but it must be good as well because it is God’s gift.
-Yet, there are other kinds of good ethical laws that must be kept all the time (for example love of God and love of neighbor), whereas some laws (“works of the law”) are not essential to keep for the Gentiles.
+Yet, other kinds of good ethical laws must be kept all the time (for example love of God and love of neighbor), whereas some laws (“works of the law”) are not essential to keep for the Gentiles.

 Third, Sanders’ strong points in this book will be briefly mentioned.
 He is most erudite in the area of Second-Temple Judaism’s literature and its intersections with Paul’s life and thought.
-Part 1, Paul’s Life (about 140 pages, a book length), is, in my view, the treasure of the book because there are ample information and discussions about Paul’s life.
+Part 1, Paul’s Life (about 140 pages, a book-length), is, in my view, the treasure of the book because there are ample information and discussions about Paul’s life.
 Overall, Sanders’ reading of Paul’s method is very convincing; that is, he argues that Paul starts with local contextual issues and draws conclusions first, followed by his various supportive arguments, sometimes with terminological arguments.
 In that sense, Paul’s scriptural interpretation method is not unique but similar to other Jews.
 The only difference with his contemporaries is that he has his Christ-leaned conclusions already.
 So Sanders is right when he says that Paul is not a systematic theologian but a minister-theologian (traveling) who deals with everyday issues throughout his Gentile mission.

 However, there are a few weaknesses in his arguments.
 First, there is no consideration of the subjective genitive meaning of pistis christou (“faith of Christ”) in his interpretation of Paul.
 In fact, as many scholars already pointed out the importance of the subjective genitive meaning (Christ’s faith), the subjective interpretation makes more sense than the objective one.
 Second, likewise, dikaiosyne theou (“the righteousness of God”) was understood as an individual righteousness.
 But in fact, Paul’s gospel begins with God (“the good news of God” in Rom 1:1; 15:6).
 So it would be certainly very plausible to read the dikaiosyne theou phrase as a subjective genitive (God’s righteousness) because it is God’s initiative of love and justice, which is shown in the world through Christ’s faithfulness (Rom 3:22).
 This subjective meaning makes a smoother and more logical sense than the other.
 This understanding seems clear in Rom 3:22: “God’s righteousness through Christ’s faith for all who have faith.”
 Look, what Paul says here is that God’s righteousness coming through Jesus’ faith may reach people who also have faith like Jesus or like Abraham (I may call this kind of Paul’s gospel “threefold theology of Paul”).
 Third, Sanders’ interpretation of soma christou (“the body of Christ”), as I stated before, is very limited because the body metaphor can be read as a living metaphor.
 He is actually close to that possibility of reading in 1 Cor 6:15-16 and 10:16 where he talks about unity and participation in Christ.
 It would have been better if Sanders had thought about a “living” metaphor—so “the body of Christ” as a Christ-like body because the body is a site of living.
 Fourth, the Two Dispensations theory is weak because, for Paul, Christ can be understood as fulfilling the law as in Rom 10:4, not replacing it.
 The problem is not the Torah itself but the crooked human heart, the misuse of the law, or the narrow interpretation of the law, which is shown for example on the issue of circumcision in Galatians.

 Before closing, I like to mention the book’s stylistic issues.
 There are too many repetitions and/or redundancies of the same ideas or words throughout the book; I read the author’s excuses about this in the Introduction.
 But those excuses cannot justify this.
-Chapters in Part 2 may need a clearer structure than the current one because there are some topics that keep coming up throughout.
+Chapters in Part 2 may need a clearer structure than the current one because some topics keep coming up throughout.
 I also have to say that I noticed an embarrassing error in the middle of the book; there are four columns of translations (four different versions), but they were completely messed up with the author’s translation missing and with mistaken headings of versions (512).

 Even if there are some limitations in his arguments or things to which I cannot agree, there is no question that I owe Sanders a lot in my in-depth understanding of Paul.
 I admire his critical spirit and rigorous approach to Paul and his letters that defy an easy compromise with any.
 I thank him for this lengthy, yet informative book on Paul that will last long for generations to come.
-I have no hesitation that I will highly recommend this valuable book to anyone who wants to engage Paul in his historical context, especially in view of first-century (and Second-Temple) Judaism and Jewish Diaspora experience.
+I have no hesitation that I will highly recommend this valuable book to anyone who wants to engage Paul in his historical context, especially given first-century (and Second-Temple) Judaism and Jewish Diaspora experience.

 Even if there are some limitations in his arguments or things to which I cannot agree, there is no question that I owe Sanders a lot in my in-depth understanding of Paul.
 I admire his critical spirit and rigorous approach to Paul and his letters that defy an easy compromise with any.
 I thank him for this lengthy, yet informative book on Paul that will last long for generations to come.
-I have no hesitation that I will highly recommend this valuable book to anyone who wants to engage Paul in his historical context, especially in view of first-century (and Second-Temple) Judaism and Jewish Diaspora experience.
+I have no hesitation that I will highly recommend this valuable book to anyone who wants to engage Paul in his historical context, especially given first-century (and Second-Temple) Judaism and Jewish Diaspora experience.